SS Park Victory

-SS Park Victory sank near Utö in the outer Archipelago Sea on Christmas night, about 02.15 AM local time (UTC+2), December 25, 1947 after running aground on rocks when the anchor failed in a storm.
+SS Park Victory, heading to Helsinki with a cargo of coal, sank near Utö in the outer Archipelago Sea on Christmas night, about 02.15 AM local time (UTC+2), December 25, 1947 after running aground on rocks when the anchor failed in a storm.
 The rock opened a hole in the engine room and a boiler explosion followed.
-The ship sank just off of the Utö Lighthouse, at about The Master of the ship, Allen Zepp, initially lost his license when a Coast Guard examiner said that Zepp failed to maintain an adequate anchor watch.
+The ship sank just off the Utö Lighthouse, at about The Master of the ship, Allen Zepp, initially lost his license when a Coast Guard examiner said that Zepp failed to maintain an adequate anchor watch.
 The decision was overturned on appeal.

 Thirty-eight crew members of total of 48 survived the ordeal.
 The survivors underwent severe hardship, as the winter storm brought with it up to three feet of snow, through which the survivors had to make their way after having been brought ashore, many of them bare foot.

 The Park Victory sinking was the first exposure of the Utö pilot and lighthouse crew community to contemporary American culture.
 The interracial relations on Park Victory shocked them and sparked legends that were shared for decades.

 The 38 survivors along with 2 bodies left Utö island on December 26 and headed back to the United States.
 After the crew returned home, the helpful islanders were sent coffee and sugar to thank the people who brought them to the shore and took them to shelter in their homes.
 The villagers sold the gift sugar and coffee, which was scarce just after the war, and with the money, they went on to order a special commemorative silver candle holder that holds 10 candles.
 On the candle holder are engraved the names of crew members who perished in the accident.
 Every Christmas Eve, the candles are lit in the Utö church chapel in memory of the accident and the lives that were lost that night.
 The U.S. government publicly acknowledged its appreciation to the community of Utö for the rescue, housing and food give to the survivors, thank you letters are framed hung on the wall of the chapel in the lighthouse.